What to know and what’s next for Travis King, the American soldier who ran into North Korea

 WHAT HAPPENS NEXT?

-The coming weeks are likely to hold a battery of medical and phycological examinations as well as intelligence debriefings about his time in North Korea, a country few Americans enter.
+The coming weeks are likely to hold a battery of medical and psychological examinations as well as intelligence debriefings about his time in North Korea, a country few Americans enter.

 King arrived early Thursday at Lackland Air Force Base in San Antonio and was taken to Brooke Army Medical Center, according to the Pentagon.
 Along with the testing and questioning, he will also get a chance to see family.